NEWSFLASH: my new website about custom made and bespoke perfumes and fragrances is available now.

 - all tinctures and resinoids are alcohol based, if not explicit otherwise stated (DEP/DPG)

-- all crystalline / powder diluted materials are it's volume as a volume percentage of the alcohol (or DEP/DPG); i.e. 20% dilution of coumarin is 2 ml coumarin crystals diluted in 8 ml of alcohol
+- all crystalline / powder diluted materials are it's volume as a volume percentage of the alcohol (or DEP/DPG); for example 20% dilution of coumarin is 2 ml coumarin crystals diluted in 8 ml of alcohol for the drop-based formulas.
+For the weight based formula's in milligrams, the dilution is based on weight i.e. 20% dilution of coumarin is 2000 milligram coumarin crystals diluted in 8000 milligram of alcohol.

 - eventually diluted on Eau de Parfum (EDP) strength with the given amount of alcohol